Immortality: Zoroastrianism

+Philosophical religions

 Taoism

 It is repeatedly stated in the Lüshi Chunqiu that death is unavoidable.
 Henri Maspero noted that many scholarly works frame Taoism as a school of thought focused on the quest for immortality.
 Isabelle Robinet asserts that Taoism is better understood as a way of life than as a religion, and that its adherents do not approach or view Taoism the way non-Taoist historians have done.
 In the Tractate of Actions and their Retributions, a traditional teaching, spiritual immortality can be rewarded to people who do a certain amount of good deeds and live a simple, pure life.
 A list of good deeds and sins are tallied to determine whether or not a mortal is worthy.
 Spiritual immortality in this definition allows the soul to leave the earthly realms of afterlife and go to pure realms in the Taoist cosmology.